 5 Don’t zoom

-If your camera has a zoom lens, zoom all the way out, and stay zoomed out.
-Camera shake will be less obvious, and sound will be better because you’ll have to get closer to the subject.
+To make things easier, zoom all the way out, and stay zoomed out.
+Camera shake will be less obvious, and sound from an on-camera mic will be better because you’ll have to get closer to the subject.

 6 Get in close